pygame-community/dpy-bot-template/README.md

 A template repository that defines the structure for current and future Python bot projects using `discord.py`.
 This README can be fully replaced with that of a target bot application using this template.

 ## Configuration
 Two files called `config_bot.py` and `config_launch.py` can be used to provide information required for the bot to run.
+These files are meant to be stored locally on host machines without being 'added' to a Git repository.
+However, this suggestion may be ignored for workflows that don't permit it.

 ### `config_bot.py`